 Jesus asked her for a drink.
-What a great way to start up a conversation by a well… and so it did!
+What a great way to start up a conversation by a well!

 “If you knew the gift of God and who it is who says to you, ‘Give Me a drink,’ you would have asked Him and He would have given you LIVING WATER.”
 John 4:10

 I am amazed by the love Jesus had for the very least of society, like this poor woman!
-She had a deep thirst and Jesus told her that He had Living Water!
+She had a deep thirst and Jesus told her He would quench it!
+And give her Living Water!

-She knew what that meant.
-Water, like the water I drank from the source of the Jordan… fresh, cold, pure and life giving!
+Water like the water I drank from the source of the Jordan, fresh, cold, pure and life giving!

-If Jesus is your LORD and savior, you too have the Living Water of the Holy Spirit.
-It is an unending source!
+If Jesus is your LORD and Savior, you have the Living Water too.
+You have an unending, eternal source!

-Dive in the Living Water… paddle around… jump in it’s puddles and make big splashes so the people around you… spiritual thirsty, dusty, tired people can be drenched with Living Water!
+Dive in the Living Water!
+Paddle around!
+Jump in its puddles and make big splashes so the people around you, those spiritual thirsty, dusty, tired people, can be drenched with Living Water!

 Go through your day dripping wet with it!
 You might be surprised by the life that springs up!

 This week’s verse to think about…